-If you live by the philosophy that actions speak louder than words, Public Policy is your thing.
+If you live by the philosophy that actions speak louder than words, Public Policy has a huge scope for you.
 If you are more of a doer, Public Policy is for you too.
 If you want to bring change by implementing decisive changes in governance, Public Policy is definitely for you.
 It is a discipline that trains individuals to become lawmakers, policymakers, researchers, government servants and professionals in the social welfare sector.
 Students learn essential quantitative and qualitative skills required to identify unaddressed issues and explore ways to solve problems, from policy formulation in a governmental framework to its implementation.
 This happens by combining theoretical aspects and practical fieldwork.
 Public Policy prepares people to work in ancillary fields such as journalism, management, human resources and academics.

 What comes under Public Policy?